MR ALEX BANEKE - OPHTHALMIC SURGEON - GLAUCOMA & CATARACT

 Cataract surgery is one of the most common and safest procedures performed in the UK, with millions of successful surgeries worldwide each year.
 It’s a quick, effective way to restore clear vision and significantly improve your quality of life.

-Alex offers the following comprehensive list of treatments for patients with cataracts.
+Mr Baneke offers a comprehensive array of treatments for patients with cataracts.
+These are described in more detail below.

 Clear Vision Ahead: Understanding Cataract Surgery